Percentage employment (FTE percentage)

 It is voluntary for freelancers, contractors and fee recipients.

-You should not specify an FTE percentage if the employment type is pension or other non-employment benefits.
+You must not specify an FTE percentage if the employment type is pension or other benefits outside of employment.

-State the FTE percentage the first time you report the employment and repeat this percentage every month up to and including the month in which you terminate the employment.
+State the FTE percentage the first time you report the employment relationship, and repeat it again every month up to and including the month in which you terminate the employment relationship.

 Combination of fixed salary and hourly wage